Today we introduce three productivity tips that can help increase the amount of work you get done while decreasing your stress levels.

 Next, in one sentence, write down the desired outcome.
 It is important to be specific here.
 What would it look like and what would have to happen for you to completely cross that item off your list?
 For example, let's say your item is “finish presentation for client meeting”.
 Your desired outcome might be something like “print out final presentation and put it in a folder with the client’s name on my desk”.

-Finally, to complete the exercise, GTD says to “write down the very next physical action required to move the situation forward” (page 14).
+To complete the exercise, GTD says to “write down the very next physical action required to move the situation forward” (page 14).
 In other words, what is the next action you could take to get closer to completing that item?
 It is ok if it is small.
 For instance, the next action for our example above might be to “open PowerPoint and finish editing slide 6 and 7”.
+Once you have written that down get moving by completing that action!

 This points you in the right direction and allows you to get one step closer to your goal.
-Trying to complete a big project all at once is daunting.
-Focusing on one action step at a time will eventually lead to completing the project!
+Trying to complete a big project all at once can be daunting.
+However, focusing on one action step at a time will eventually lead to completing the project!

 Try this productivity tip now!
 Pick up a pencil or pen and go through the exercise.
 See if you experience what the author says that most people experience in the quote below.